 A theoretical and practical survey of the intrapersonal and interpersonal dimensions of communication between co-cultures in the United States.
 Examination of the distinctive cultural orientations, behaviors, expectations, and values that affect our ability to communicate effectively with people from diverse cultures and co-cultures.
-This course satisfies the United States Cultural Studies requirement for the General Education curriculum.
 Offered every spring semester.